projectcipher/cipher/guides/workspace_setup/README.md

 ## Cloud 9

 This tool will enable us to write code in an appropriate enviroment.
-The short-form for Cloud 9 is _C9_.
+The short form for Cloud 9 is _C9_.

 ### What is Cloud 9?